vera-ipops/reindeer/README.md

 # reindeer

+## Editing the file

+Its a markdown file in this repository.
 This is for Data Science class training.